laaksomavrick/devblog/content/blog/using-nix-for-your-ruby-on-rails-project/index.md

 use flake
 ```

-This integrates `direnv` to install and use our Nix packages in a shell when we enter this directory automatically.
+This integrates `direnv` to install and use our Nix packages in a shell when we enter this directory via the `flake` we're about to write.

 Next, create a file called `flake.nix` in the project root and configure it appropriately.
 In my Rails project, I am using `postgres` for the database, `node` for running the JavaScript toolchain, `pnpm` for the JavaScript toolchain package manager, and `ruby3.1.0` for the `ruby` version.
 Further, I specify `docker`, `git`, and `make` given all are involved in the operation of the developer environment for the project.
+To find additional packages, visit [this resource](https://search.nixos.org/packages?channel=22.11&from=0&size=50&sort=relevance&type=packages).

 ```nix
 # flake.nix